Geeksltd/Programming.Tips/MeaningfulNames.md

 ## Class Names

-   - Classes and objects should have noun or noun phrase names like Customer, WikiPage, Account, and AddressParser.
+   - Classes and objects should have noun or noun phrase names like `Customer`, `WikiPage`, `Account`, and `AddressParser`.
    - It should be singular not plural.
    - A class name should not be a verb, adjective or adverb.
-   - Also avoid words that are too broad like Manager, Processor, Data, or Info in the name of a class.
+   - Also avoid words that are too broad like `Manager`, `Processor`, `Data`, or `Info` in the name of a class.

 ## Method Names
-Methods should have verb or verb phrase names like Save, PostPayment, DeletePage, IsXyz, CanXyz, HasXyz.
+Methods should have verb or verb phrase names like `Save`, `PostPayment`, `DeletePage`, `IsXyz`, `CanXyz`, `HasXyz`.
 You will learn more details later.
-For casting in particular, you can use ToXyz or AsXyz.
+For casting in particular, you can use `ToXyz` or `AsXyz`.

 ### Add Meaningful Context
 There are a few names which are meaningful in and of themselves—most are not.
 Instead, you need to place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
 When all else fails, then prefixing the name may be necessary as a last resort.

-Imagine that you have variables named firstName, lastName, street, houseNumber, city, state, and zipcode.
+Imagine that you have variables named `firstName`, `lastName`, `street`, `houseNumber`, `city`, `state`, and `zipcode`.
 Taken together it’s pretty clear that they form an address.
 But what if you just saw the **state** variable being used **alone** in a method?
 Would you automatically infer that it was part of an address?

-You can add context by using prefixes: addressFirstName, addressLastName, addressState, and so on.
+You can add context by using prefixes: `addressFirstName`, `addressLastName`, `addressState`, and so on.
 At least readers will understand that these variables are part of a larger structure.
 But a better solution is to **create a class** named Address.
 Then, even the compiler knows that the variables belong to a bigger concept.

 Consider the method below.
 Do the variables need a more meaningful context?
 The function name provides only part of the context; the algorithm provides the rest.
 Once you read through the function, you see that the three variables, number, verb, and pluralModifier, are part of the “guess statistics” message.
 Unfortunately, the context must be inferred.
 When you first look at the method, the meanings of the variables are opaque.